-At completion of each Country Partnership Framework (CPF), the WBG team prepares a Completion and Learning review (CLR).
+At completion of each Country Partnership Framework (CPF), the WBG team prepares a Completion and Learning Review (CLR).
 The CLR is a critical input in the design and implementation of the next CPF.
-IEG conducts a desk based review of the CLR and provides an independent validation and rating of the CLR.
+IEG conducts a desk-based review of the CLR and provides an independent validation and rating of the CLR.
 IEG’s submits the CLR to the Board in time for its discussion of the new CPF.
-In producing a CLR Review (CLRR), IEG uses a shared methodology with WBG.
+In producing a CLR Validation (CLRV), IEG uses a shared methodology with WBG.
 It involves looking at what was achieved in terms of the stated objectives, how well the WBG designed and implemented the program, and the alignment with the WBG corporate strategy.
 IEG’s validation of the CLR provides an independent rating on two key dimensions: the CPF’s development outcomes and WBG’s performance.

-Also at the project level, IEG conducts Project Performance Assessment Reports (PPARs) for approximately 20% of the Bank’s project portfolio based on the review of self-evaluation reports prepared by Bank Group staff.
+Also at the project level, IEG conducts Project Performance Assessment Reports (PPARs) for approximately 20% of the Bank’s project portfolio based on the review of self-evaluation reports prepared by Bank staff.
 Project Performance Assessment Reports (PPARs) are independent field-based project evaluations, and may be conducted at any point after a self-evaluation (ICR) has been completed.
 While they formally follow the same rating criteria as the ICRR, PPARs are evaluations rather than validation exercises, and they rely on a much broader set of evidence.
 PPARs rely on a mixed methods approach which usually includes (but is not limited to) literature review, portfolio analysis and a country mission, involving site visits and semi-structured interviews with different stakeholders.

 Apart from the above, IEG also conducts other evaluative studies such as (systematic) reviews.